Argentina field Caniggia lookalike in Brazil masters game

 But none of them turned up and in place of Caniggia, famous for his distinctive long blonde hair, Argentina fielded lookalike Daniel Cordone, the former Velez Sarsfield striker who once had an unsuccessful stint at Newcastle United.

-Big screens at the Dunas arena in Fortaleza put Caniggia in the lineup but locals discovered the ruse.
+Big screens at the Dunas arena in Natal put Caniggia in the lineup but locals discovered the ruse.

 One of the organisers told a TV station in Natal he was not aware the No. 7 was a fake Caniggia but Argentine players said the former River Plate, Atalanta and Boca Juniors player missed his flight.